JimtotheB/Easy_SSE/Readme.md

 ### Why not just use Socket.io?

-Socket.io is complex, has pretty touch proxy requirements, and is pretty hard to add to an application.
+Socket.io is complex, has pretty tough proxy requirements, and is pretty hard to add to an application.

 This is pretty old hat by now, but over at [MVP Innovation](http://mvp-innovation.com/) we were in need of a solid, low overhead, low disruption-to-codebase technology to push realtime data to our customers browsers.
 Obviously Socket.io right...?
 Well, that is pretty hard to stomach when you have a large, complex existing API that already does everything you need.

-In a soft realtime situation the better option may just be SSE, which is a fairly well supported HTML5 API (IE available with a polyfill).
+In a soft realtime situation, the better option may just be SSE, which is a fairly well supported HTML5 API (IE available with a polyfill).
 We don't need super instant responses, and we have a complex hosting solution that makes Socket.io pretty much a no go.

 * Endless data streams and updates from the server in real time.